Interesting facts about Yazhi

 Pumas use whistles, screams, squeaks and purrs to communicate, they are the largest of the small cat species and are not classified as a big cat in spite of their size and strength because they don't have the ability to roar.
 They use many vocalisations including chirruping and purring.

 Yazhi has a particularly playful nature, she loves enrichment of all types, but her most favourite toy is a basketball.
 She adores them!

 Cat Care Gifts for Yahzi

-Yazhi arrived here at WHF, The Big Cat Sanctuary just before her second birthday in October 2011.
+Yazhi arrived at The Big Cat Sanctuary just before her second birthday in October 2011.
 She was named after the Native American word meaning ‘little one’ and came to us after being hand reared at our sister site Paradise Wildlife Park.
 Sadly Yazhi was rejected by her mum and therefore would not of survived without being hand reared.

 The Sanctuary were over the moon to have Yazhi, she is a real personality and quite possibly the most playful adult cat there.
 She loves to play and she’s often heard purring away with contentment.
 Base balls are her absolute favourite thing, she bounces it around her enclosure, chasing it and leaping around!
 This is excellent exercise and stimulation for Yazhi and it’s great to see.

 There is another side to Yazhi, she is extremely possessive of her food, meal times are strictly a private affair for Yazhi and hand feeds are off the agenda as this type of activity doesn’t bring out the best in this otherwise happy, gentle girl.